depscloud/deploy/charts/indexer/README.md

 # Indexer

-Indexer crawls integrations supported by the [deps.cloud](https://deps.cloud) ecosystem.
+Indexer crawls version control providers supported by the [deps.cloud](https://deps.cloud) ecosystem.
-It's responsible for cloning repositories and crawling their content.
+It's responsible for discovering, cloning, and crawling repositories and their content.

 ## Introduction